PaybackOS/PaybackOS/readme.md

 ## What is PaybackOS

-PaybackOS is a simple hobby Operating System written from scratch for older devices, it is written in C and assembly.
+PaybackOS is a simple hobby Operating System written from scratch for older devices, it is written in C, C++ and GNU assembly.

 ## Goals